azzammuhyala/pygvideo/README.md

 - `start`: The starting point of the cut, in seconds.
 - `end`: The ending point of the cut, in seconds.

+#### `reverse`
+Reverses the video playback.
+This method has the following parameters:
+- `step_sub`: Specifies the step size for cutting the video if an issue occurs during the reversal process. (`vfx.time_mirror` issue).
+The default is 0.01
+- `max_retries`: The maximum number of retries for video slicing.

+The method returns either `None` or one of the following codes:
+- `-1`: The retry limit was exceeded.
+- `-2`: The video duration is less than 0 seconds.
+- `None`: The video was successfully reversed.

 #### `concatenate_clip`
 concatenate the video itself with other videos in 1 video at once.
 The parameters for this method are:
 - `clip_or_clips`: The clip or clips to be concatenate.